Buyers Guides

-So, what’s the answer?
+So what’s the answer?
 How do you get an amp with the right tones that takes up minimal space and is easy to transport?
-The easiest way is to get a combo amp for metal.
-There are a few brands that have become renowned for their high gain, searing metal tones, and we’ll be highlighting those throughout KillerGuitarRigs Guide.
+The easiest way is by picking up a combo amp for metal.
+There are a few brands that have become renowned for their high gain and searing metal tones.
+We’ll be highlighting the best of them in this KillerGuitarRigs Guide.

-When testing these amps we used the same guitar throughout, in this case a Fender Jim Root Signature Telecaster, in order to get an objective opinion.
-We didn’t use any added distortion, and relied solely on the amplifiers’ gain and any built in FX to break up the sound.
+When testing these amps, we used the same guitar throughout to keep things fair.
+In this case, a Fender Jim Root Signature Telecaster.
+We didn’t use any added distortion and relied solely on the amplifier’s gain and any built-in FX to break up the sound.

 Editor's Choice